-The Council of Governors does not undertake the operational management of the Trust; rather they provide a vital link to the wider community, challenge the Board of Directors and collectively hold them to account for the performance of the Trust.
-The role of a Governor is to question, challenge and gain assurance - not to manage, supervise or do the job of the Non-Executive Director or Executive Director.
+The Council of Governors does not undertake the operational management of the Trust; rather they provide a vital link to the wider community and hold the Non-Executive Directors to account for the performance of the Board of Directors.
+The role of a Governor is to gain assurance - not to manage, supervise or do the job of the Non-Executive Director or Executive Director.
 It is the Non-Executive Directors role to scrutinise and the Governor's role to ensure that the Non-Executive Directors are doing this.